• Home

 Blues

 Blues is actually a name for a family of dances, danced to a variety of music styles.
-All have, as their basic unit, a single step.
-This means that there is very little reliance on patterns, and a great deal of emphasis on creativity and partnership.
-Styles of blues dance include vintage styles like ballroomin and jukin, as well as modern styles like drag blues, microblues, groovin, and more.
+There is very little reliance on patterns, and a great deal of emphasis on creativity and partnership.
+Styles of blues dance include vintage styles like the Fishtail, the Mooche, and the Stride, and modern styles include Drag Blues and Blues Walk.

 Ballroomin' Blues

 In the big ballrooms, in the heyday of jazz as pop, the big band would play slow tunes, as well as fast tunes.
 So rather than take a break, the dancers would continue to dance, doing what we now call ballroomin blues.
-Ballroomin is characterized by traveling, momentum, large moves, and fancy turns, and is danced to slow jazz music.
+Ballroomin is often characterized by traveling, momentum, large moves, and fancy turns, is danced to slow jazz music, and comprises dances like the Slow Drag, the Strut, the Stride, and the Savoy Walk.

 Jukin' Blues